TKperson/Nuking-Discord-Server-Bot-Nuke-Bot/README.md

 ".auditLog directory_min/audit.txt 1000"(you can't have a space in the directory name(I'll fix this in the future), and you don't have to create an output file) or
 ".auditLog" (output the file with a name of the server name and ID.txt)

-## What is a token/how to setup a token
- 1. The token for a bot is the profile for the bot.
-You'll need a profile for the bot to join servers.
- 2. Go to [Discord developers site](https://discord.com/developers/applications), login or sign up.
- 3. Create a new application or use your created application
- 4. Go to the bot tap in the application.
- 5. Click on add bot.
- 6. And then click on "Click to Reveal Token" or "Copy" to get your token.

 ## How to use the C-REAL
 * After you are done with setting up the config file, all you have to do is to open the executable.